View Current

 Disposal

-(26) Works of art to be disposed of may not be sold, gifted to, or exchanged with, any person connected to the University, including staff members, council members and/or their families, unless that person is the donor of the artwork being disposed.
+(26) Works of art to be disposed of may not be sold, gifted to, or exchanged with, any person connected to the University, including employees, University Council or other Governance Committee members and/or their families, unless that person is the donor of the artwork being disposed of.

 Loss/theft